 Fortunately, there’s a way to not only clean but actually sanitize your sponges.
 This is much better than the usual method most of just soaping them thoroughly, wringing them out and letting them dry.
 These cleaning methods won’t make your sponge last longer, but they will ensure that your sponges are always clean enough to do their job without putting back as much bacteria as they remove.

-Even with sterilizing, you should replace sponges about every two weeks.
+Even once you know how to clean sponges, you should still replace sponges about every two weeks.
 It depends what kind of jobs you use them for how often you need to replace them.

 Daily cleanings for kitchen sponges